PauseAI/pauseai-website/src/posts/summit.md

 ---
 title: AI Safety Summit
-description: What it would take to organize a summit on AI safety.
+description: What it would take to organize a succesful summit on AI safety.
 ---

 AI presents very real risks to humanity, including the [risk of extinction](/xrisk).